AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Abstract

 \section{Abstract}

-Tool-calling conversational agents querying structured databases often face two linked failures: underspecification (missing constraints needed to run a precise query) and infeasibility (the fully specified query returns an empty set because no item satisfies all constraints).
-Existing work in the literature respond with “no results” or relax constraints using ad hoc rules when faced an infeasible query, which can violate user intent by discarding requirements the user cares about most.
-We frame infeasibility handling as a preference-aware query repair problem: when a query is unsatisfiable, the agent should relax the least important/preferred constraints to the user.
-We propose three LLM-based methods for inferring relative constraint importance from dialogue: (1) local weighting, (2) global one-shot weighting, and (3) pairwise ranking.
-Results from extensive experiments show that the local-weighting approach, trained via supervised fine-tuning and direct preference optimization, achieves the best performance in car recommendation, aligning with user preferences in 48\% of the time.
-Meanwhile, the global-weighting approach performs best on correct constraint relaxation, reaching 56\%, where all 3 approaches perform stronger than prior infeasibility-resolution baselines.
+Tool-calling conversational agents querying structured databases often face two linked failures: underspecification (missing constraints needed for a precise query) and infeasibility (a fully specified query returns an empty set).
+Prior systems often respond with “no results” or apply ad hoc relaxations, which can violate user intent by discarding highly valued requirements.
+We cast infeasibility handling as \emph{preference-aware query repair}: when a query is unsatisfiable, the agent should relax the least important constraints.
+We propose three LLM-based methods to infer relative constraint importance from dialogue: (1) local weighting, (2) global one-shot weighting, and (3) pairwise ranking.
+Across extensive experiments in car recommendation, the local-weighting method trained with supervised fine-tuning and direct preference optimization best aligns with user preferences (48\%), while global weighting achieves the highest correct-relaxation accuracy (56\%); all three outperform prior infeasibility-resolution basel.

 We also introduce AWARE-US, a benchmark of 120+ persona-grounded queries requiring agents to (i) disambiguate a base request via conversation and (ii) resolve infeasibility in a way consistent with persona-implied preferences.
+For code refer to Github: \url{https://github.com/mhtkrmz/Infeasible-task} and the dataset is available on Hugging Face.\footnote{\url{https://huggingface.co/datasets/MehmetKurmaz/AWARE-US}}